tldr-pages/tldr/pages/common/speed-test.md

 > Test your internet connection speed and ping using speedtest.net from the CLI.
 > More information: <https://github.com/sindresorhus/speed-test>.

-- Test your internet connection speed and ping:
+- Test your internet connection and ping speed:

 `speed-test`